 The 10-Gigabit Ethernet MAC core is not user-modifiable.
 Do not make modifications as they can have adverse effects on system timing and protocol compliance.
 Supported user configurations of the 10-Gigabit Ethernet MAC core can only be made by the selecting the options from within the CORE Generator tool when the core is generated.
-For more information:
+For more information, see Chapter 4, Customizing and Generating the Core.